matt-dray/tidyswirl/README.md

 You can uninstall the course with `uninstall_course("tidyswirl")`.

+# References

+## Swirl packages

-[^swirl]: Sean Kross, Nick Carchedi, Bill Bauer and Gina Grdina (2017). swirl: Learn R, in R. R package version 2.4.3. https://CRAN.R-project.org/package=swirl
+* Sean Kross, Nick Carchedi, Bill Bauer and Gina Grdina (2017). swirl: Learn R, in R. R package version 2.4.3. https://CRAN.R-project.org/package=swirl
-[^swirlify]: Sean Kross and Nick Carchedi (2018). swirlify: A Toolbox for Writing 'swirl' Courses.
+* Sean Kross and Nick Carchedi (2018). swirlify: A Toolbox for Writing 'swirl' Courses.
 R package version 0.5.2. https://CRAN.R-project.org/package=swirlify

+## Tidyverse

-[^tibble]: Kirill Müller and Hadley Wickham (2019). tibble: Simple Data Frames.
+* Kirill Müller and Hadley Wickham (2019). tibble: Simple Data Frames.
 R package version 2.1.1. https://CRAN.R-project.org/package=tibble
-[^tidyr]: Hadley Wickham and Lionel Henry (2019). tidyr: Easily Tidy Data with 'spread()' and 'gather()' Functions.
+* Hadley Wickham and Lionel Henry (2019). tidyr: Easily Tidy Data with 'spread()' and 'gather()' Functions.
 R package version 0.8.3. https://CRAN.R-project.org/package=tidyr

 [^package-format]: Note that this course teaches on a package-by-package basis, even though you would use functions from multiple packages in a typical tidyverse workflow.
 This is [recorded in an issue](https://github.com/matt-dray/tidyswirl/issues/6).